aaronlamz/vue-router-extract-plugin/README.md

 # vue-router-extract-plugin
-This plugin extracts vue-router path and title into new files.
+This plugin extracts vue-router route path and title into new files.

 ## Getting Started
 To begin, you'll need to install vue-router-extrace-plugin: